yaybu/callsign/README.rst

 API
 ===

-MiniDNS is designed primarily to be used by automated deployment systems, and provides a simple REST API for these systems.
+Callsign is designed primarily to be used by automated deployment systems, and provides a simple REST API for these systems.

 In general you should expect the following response codes on a successful request: